HiSky

-HiSky is a Moldovan low-cost airline headquartered in Chișinău, Moldova, with its main base located at Chișinău Eugen Doga International Airport.

-HiSky Europe is a Romanian low-cost airline headquartered in Bucharest, Romania with its main base at Bucharest Henri Coandă International Airport and secondary bases at Cluj International Airport and Timișoara Traian Vuia International Airport.
+HiSky is a Moldovan low-cost airline group founded in 2019 in Chișinău, Moldova, operating through two affiliated entities: HiSky SRL, with its main base at Chișinău Eugen Doga International Airport, and HiSky Europe SRL, a Romanian carrier with its main base at Bucharest Henri Coandă International Airport.

 History

-The company's CEO, Iulian Scorpan, is a former pilot of Air Moldova.
+HiSky was founded in 2019 by CEO Iulian Scorpan, a former pilot and director of Air Moldova, alongside Victor Sula, a specialist in the financial and banking sector.
+HiSky Europe SRL, the Romanian affiliate established in 2020, is jointly owned by Scorpan and Tatiana Mihailiuc.

-In February 2020, the Moldovan aviation authorities stated that HiSky currently was not granted an air operator's certificate due to irregularities found during the certification process, and that an investigation had been launched.
-One of the issues noted was that Cobrex Trans, the airline which was supposed to operate Airbus A320s on behalf of HiSky, did not have this aircraft type in its fleet yet.
-According to the Civil Aviation Authority of the Republic of Moldova, as of 12 May 2020 HiSky was still not licensed for commercial operation.
-At the same time, the company was offering tickets for flights originating from Chisinau over its own website.
-The airline had then stated its plans to launch flights in July with two Airbus A320 family aircraft from Air Lease Corporation.
+In February 2020, the Moldovan aviation authorities stated that HiSky had not been granted an air operator's certificate due to irregularities found during the certification process, and that an investigation had been launched.
+One of the issues noted was that Cobrex Trans, the airline which was supposed to operate Airbus A320 aircraft on behalf of HiSky, did not have this aircraft type in its fleet yet.
+As of 12 May 2020, HiSky was still not licensed for commercial operation, while already selling tickets on its website.
+The airline obtained its Romanian operating certificate in December 2020 and its Moldovan certificate on 19 February 2021.

-HiSky was forced to delay their route launches several times in the wake of the COVID-19 pandemic.
-As of 18 September 2020, the airline removed their planned schedule entirely.
-However, on the 11th of December 2020, the airline obtained the operational certificate in Romania and on 19 February 2021 the airline obtained the operational certificate in Moldova.

-On 22 February 2021, the airline announced it would start flying to Dublin and Lisbon from its first hub in Cluj-Napoca, Romania.
-From 28 April 2021, HiSky Airlines launched new flights from Chisinau to Paris, from Paris and Frankfurt to Baia Mare, from April 29 from Dublin to Iasi, from May 1 from Frankfurt to Satu Mare and from Chisinau to Frankfurt.
+On 22 February 2021, HiSky announced its first scheduled routes from Cluj-Napoca to Dublin and Lisbon.

+HiSky operated its first commercial flight on 5 March 2021 between Chișinău and Hurghada, Egypt, having delayed its planned 2020 launch multiple times due to the COVID-19 pandemic.
+From April 2021, the airline expanded its scheduled network with new routes connecting Baia Mare, Chișinău, Frankfurt, Iași, Paris Beauvais and Satu Mare.

+In June 2024, HiSky Europe launched a direct service between Bucharest and New York JFK using an Airbus A330, representing the airline's inaugural transatlantic service and the first direct Romania–United States flight in 21 years, after TAROM discontinued the route in 2003.

 Destinations

-As of April 2024, HiSky operates to the following destinations:
+As of June 2026, HiSky operates to the following destinations: